 La Hacienda Dinner Buffet

-At dinner, the buffet is still available but they give you a menu to order your meats, accompanying sauces, some side dishes and dessert.
+At dinner, the buffet is still available, but you are given a menu to order your meats, accompanying sauces, some side dishes, and dessert.
 The buffet selection, however, is pretty much identical.

-I had the lamb chops for dinner and wasn’t as crazy about them as I was about the flank steak at lunch.
+I had the lamb chops for dinner and wasn’t crazy about them.
+I much preferred the flank steak at lunch.
 It wasn’t terrible, just a bit dry and bland.
-Though in fairness, we are comparing apples and oranges (or lamb chops and flank steaks).
+In fairness, we are comparing apples and oranges (or lamb chops and flank steaks).

-La Hacienda Steakhouse is great for lunch and while it did at times get crowded, there was never more than a five minute wait even when we didn’t have a reservation.
+La Hacienda Steakhouse is great for lunch and possibly my favorite of all Hyatt Ziva Los Cabos restaurants.
+While it got crowded at times, the wait was never more than five minutes, even when we didn’t have a reservation.

-That was a general theme at this resort.
-Every restaurant had tons of seating but the staff was great about managing it so that guests didn’t spend too long waiting in line.
+That was a general theme at the Hyatt Ziva Los Cabos restaurants: Each one had tons of seating (and guests) but the staff was great about managing it so that guests didn’t spend too long waiting in line.

 Bon Vivant French Restaurant at Hyatt Ziva Los Cabos

-We had dinner at Bon Vivant on our first night and I was glad I made a reservation because this place seemed in demand.
-While the restaurant had lots of seating, they weren’t filling them all.
+On our first night, we had dinner at the Hyatt Ziva Los Cabos’ French restaurant, Bon Vivant.
+I was glad I made a reservation because this place seemed in demand.
+While the restaurant had lots of seating, it was mostly empty, and guests spent a lot of time waiting for a seat.

-Which is how a Japanese couple that got there at the same time we did ended up at the empty table across from ours 30 minutes after we were seated.
+For example, a Japanese couple got there at the same time as we did.
+But they didn’t get seated at the empty table across from ours until 30 minutes later.
 The speed at Bon Vivant was excruciatingly slow – each course took forever to serve.

 That being said, the food at Bon Vivant was really high quality and well prepared.
-For appetizers, we ordered the scallops, mussels and salads.
-The scallops get rave review, but I wasn’t crazy about them.
+For appetizers, we ordered scallops, mussels, and salads.
+The scallops get rave reviews from other guests, but I wasn’t crazy about them.

 I loved the mussels and would highly recommend them as an appetizer.
 My sister had the goat cheese & foie gras appetizer, to my chagrin.
-I can’t in good conscience eat an animal that’s essentially been tortured throughout its life for my enjoyment.
+While I am a carnivore, I can’t, in good conscience, eat an animal that’s essentially been tortured throughout its life for my enjoyment.

 Appetizers